Director of Options Strategies & Micro-Futures

 Having a support network is critical to any successful trading plan.
 We built our Futures community with that principle as our foundation, making sure that all our members have access to the experts you need when you need them.

-In the Training Room, Jack helps traders that are new to trading and new to Simpler.
-This is your go-to spot to get your questions answered and where you’ll find content on the basics of trading both Options and Futures.
-This feature is included with your Futures Membership.
+In the Free Trading Room, Jack helps traders that are new to trading and new to Simpler.
+This is your go-to spot to get your questions answered and where you’ll find content on the basics of trading Options, Futures, and Stocks.

 Jack’s Trading Plan